 will remind you again why we take off sprinting,

-letting the wind and the veins feel their movements,
+letting the wind and the veins rush their way

 to the safe place,